"It's not that people are stupid. Most Americans are kindhearted, honest people who don't want to believe the other guy is not."

 "More than ever, people are looking for any and all ways to bring in money," she says.
 "Because of that, you're often more willing to suspend your skeptical side.
 Desperation sometimes leads to hope."

-Other unscrupulous companies seek workers to help convince search engines that the company's site is highly rated by customers.
+Other fraudsters seek workers to help convince search engines that the company's site is highly rated by customers.
 Hired workers fool the search engines by placing a series of ads and remarks on hundreds of blogs, chat boards and other interactive opportunities.

 "There are a handful of people who are very good at this, very fast and have long-lasting relationships with people that pay for that kind advertising," Warner says.
 "They might make $100 a week."